Assassination and terrorism in Iran: Fadayan-e Islam

 Fadayan-e Islam was an Islamic fundamentalist secret society founded in Iran in 1946, by a theology student named Navab Safavi.
 Safavi sought to "purify Islam" in Iran by ridding it of "corrupting individuals" by means of carefully planned assassinations of certain leading intellectual and political figures.
-Some of its targets in the late 1940s and early 1950s included secularist author Ahmad Kasravi, former premier Abdul-Hussein Hazhir, Education and Culture Minister Ahmad Zangeneh, and Prime Minister Haj-Ali Razmara.
-Such was the groups influence and success that it was able to use its powerful clerical supporters to free its assassins from punishment.
-In the mid-1950s, after the consolidation of the power of the Shah, the group was suppressed and Safavi executed.
-The group survived as supporters of the Ayatollah Khomeini and the Islamic Revolution of Iran.
+Some of its targets in the late 1940s and early 1950s included secularist author Ahmad Kasravi, former prime minister Abdolhossein Hazhir, Education and Culture Minister Ahmad Zangeneh, and Prime Minister Haj-Ali Razmara.
+Such was the group's influence and success that it was able to use its powerful clerical supporters to free its assassins from punishment.
+In the mid-1950s, after the consolidation of the power of the Mohammad Reza Shah, the group was suppressed and Safavi executed.
+The group survived as supporters of the Ayatollah Khomeini and the 1979 Iranian Revolution.

 1978 Cinema Rex fire

-On August 19, 1978, more than 420 people were killed when the Cinema Rex in Abadan was set on fire during a showing of the movie The Deers.
-The incident was initially blamed on Muhammad Reza Pahlavi's regime, which contributed to the Sha's overthrow.
+On 19 August 1978, more than 420 people were killed when the Cinema Rex in Abadan was set on fire during a showing of the movie The Deer.
+The incident was initially blamed on Muhammad Reza Pahlavi's regime, which contributed to the Shah's overthrow.